d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word2vec.md

 $$P(w_c \mid \mathcal{W}_o) = \frac{\exp\left(\mathbf{u}_c^\top \bar{\mathbf{v}}_o\right)}{\sum_{i \in \mathcal{V}} \exp\left(\mathbf{u}_i^\top \bar{\mathbf{v}}_o\right)}.$$

 Given a text sequence of length $T$, we assume that the word at time step $t$ is $w^{(t)}$, and the context window size is $m$.
-The likelihood function of the CBOW model is the probability of generating any central target word from the context words.
+The likelihood function of the CBOW model is the probability of generating any center word from the context words.

 $$ \prod_{t=1}^{T}  P(w^{(t)} \mid  w^{(t-m)}, \ldots, w^{(t-1)}, w^{(t+1)}, \ldots, w^{(t+m)}).$$